The Life Skills program offers training and support to adults who have a developmental disability and children who have special needs.

 The Adult Life Skills Program

-The Adult Life Skills Program offers training and support to adults, 19 years and older, who have developmental disabilities.
+The Adult Life Skills Program offers training and support to individuals, 19 years and older, who have developmental disabilities.
+The program provides services to people who live on their own or to people preparing to live on their own.
 Our mission is to help people live as full citizens in their community.
 We offer services that are uniquely tailored to each person’s goals and needs.
 The times and days are based on personal choice.

 We are a strength-based, person-centered program that focuses on the positive qualities and accomplishments of each person.
 We provide opportunities for people to learn about themselves, explore their strengths and challenges, develop interpersonal communication skills, employability skills and build relationships with others.